What kind of malware is Gh0st?

 |Detection Names||Avast (Win32:Farfli-CF [Cryp]), BitDefender (Backdoor.Zegost.BC), ESET-NOD32 (Win32/Farfli.ARD), Kaspersky (Backdoor.Win32.Farfli.alus), Full List (VirusTotal)|

-There are many various RATs out there, some examples are Quasar, CyberGate and Sakula.
-As a rule, cyber criminals seek to infect systems with programs of this type so they could control victim's computer remotely and perform various actions that may help them to generate revenue in one or another way.
-Either way, if there is any reason to believe that a computer is infected with RAT, then it should be removed immediately.
+Generally, cyber criminals seek to infect systems with these programs so that they can control the victim's computer remotely and perform actions that might help them to generate revenue in various ways.
+If there is any reason to believe that your computer is infected with RAT, remove it immediately.

 How did Gh0st infiltrate my computer?

 Malicious programs are distributed in various ways.
 Popular methods include spam campaigns/emails, unofficial file or software download channels, fake software updating and activation tools, and Trojans.
 To proliferate malware through emails, cyber criminals send files (attachments) that, if opened, install malicious software.

 When cyber criminals use them to proliferate malware, they upload malicious files that are disguised as legitimate/harmless and hope that people will download and open them.
 If opened, they install malicious software.

 Unofficial software update tools usually infect computers when they install malware rather than updates/fixes, or they exploit vulnerabilities (bugs, flaws) of installed programs that are out-of-date.

 Unofficial/third party activation tools supposedly activate licensed software without having to pay for it, however, in many cases, these tools distribute malware (i.e., rather than activating any software, they install malicious programs).
 Trojans are malicious programs that usually proliferate other malware.

 If a computer is infected with Trojan, it will probably be infected with other malicious software.